 According to a recent study by Deloitte, 70% of companies are choosing to outsource their software development projects.
 The leading driver behind this decision is to save money.

-If your goal is to reduce costs and gain better ROI, you may be tempted to go with a customized software development agency that offers the lowest bid.
+If you aim to reduce costs and gain better ROI, you may be tempted to go with a custom software development company that offers the lowest bid.
 Nevertheless, just because the bid is low does not mean the contract pricing model or service agreement is right for you, your project, or your overall business goals.

 To determine how to get the best software development pricing that meets your needs and gives you significant advantages in the market, you need to understand the following concepts:

 - Why software development agencies use different pricing models